julielinx/julielinx.github.io/_posts/2022-10-27-aws01_read_from_s3.md

 f'{bucket}/{prefix}'
 ```

-The acutal output has been removed for security purposes.
+The actual output has been removed for security purposes.
 Here is an example of what the output should look like:

 ![file_path example](https://github.com/julielinx/aws_sagemaker/blob/main/images/1_1_file_path_ex.png?raw=true)